I've Got to Get Away, I Want to Fly!

 The hotel industry has recognized that we, as consumers, are becoming more sophisticated and educated in our decisions.
 They recognize that while we still want to feel like we are escaping, there is a personal responsibility to Mother Earth that many of us do not want to relinquish just because we are on vacation.
 Marriot was the first major hotel chain to calculate their carbon footprint and launch a plan to improve their global impact through reduction and reuse.
 The MGM Grand has reduced their emissions of CO2E by over 100,000 metric tons annually.
 The Four Seasons launched their 10 Million Trees Initiative to celebrate their 50th anniversary in which the hotel chain planted 10 million trees across 24 countries to offset their carbon emissions and combat deforestation.
 The majority of hotel convention sites have numerous recycling options available to reduce water, electrical, and paper waste.
 They are beginning to make a difference in their business practices and we as consumers should applaud them.

 We encourage you to do a little more research the next time you are in vacation mode.
 Look for hotels and resorts with an LEED certification or a Green Initiative in place, or even better, some cork flooring or wall coverings!
 How can you reduce your travel footprint?
 Using local transportation (bus, Uber, cab, trolley, etc.) rather than a rental car can sometime open your eyes to places you normally wouldn't know about by allowing you to talk with locals about the best places to eat and visit!
 What can you bring with you to reduce your waste?
 A reusable water bottle is an easy place to start (and easy to pack too!).
-These small changes can have a big effect on the ever changing environment.
+These small changes can have a big effect on the ever changing environment and lessen the impact of travel on the environment.
 We live in a beautiful world that we want to explore on our vacations – let’s take care of it too!